touray/frontend/README.md

 # Frontend v1.0.0
 > A light-weight, skeleton frontend framework.

 Frontend was created to give frontend developers a jumpstart when building new themes and sites.
 It's a light-weight, no bloat, skeleton framework that utilizes [Gulp](http://gulpjs.com/) to compile stylesheets, JavaScript files and images in a organized, easy to navigate folder structure.

-Features include:
+## Features

 * [Gulp](http://gulpjs.com/) - Development task manager
 * [Sass](http://sass-lang.com/) - CSS extension language